TakuikaNinja/IPL-MAIN/README.md

 The data transfer process is identical between PPU nametables & PRG-RAM aside from the storage method:
 1. Set destination address - PPU nametables: ($12)+$2000 used for PPUADDR, PRG-RAM: ($12)
 1. Load ASCII-encoded bytes and store them at the destination until the offset matches the length, updating the checksum in the process
-1. Read 1 ASCII-encoded byte to get the checksum compliment and add it to the checksum
+1. Read 1 ASCII-encoded byte to get the checksum complement and add it to the checksum
 1. If the checksum == 0, return to processing
 1. Otherwise, display an error screen which sets the BG to `$15` and continually increments $4011 (crude sawtooth)